blockplace1232/shutupdictio/README.md

 1. Install uBlock Origin (avalible on most browsers)

-2. Open the "settings menu" in the uBlock origins extentions page.
+2. Open the "settings menu" in the uBlock Origin's extentions page.

 3. Paste in the code, and boom!